 Defiance uses surface water from the Maumee River and the Upper Maumee Watershed.
 An estimated 57% of Ohio's population gets its drinking water from surface water sources.
-Water from the Maumee River is pumped through a 30" pipe to the reservoir located on Precision Way.
+Water from the Maumee River is pumped to the reservoir located on Precision Way.
 Here the water has a chance to settle, providing the water plant with a more consistent water quality.
-The water then flows by gravity through a 42" pipe to the Water Plant for treatment.
-This allows the reservoir to act as a pretreatment basin and as an isolated source of supply during times when large amounts of silt and other contaminants such as nitrates and ammonia can be washed into the river making the water hard to treat.
+The water then flows by gravity to the Water Plant for treatment.
+This allows the reservoir to act as a pretreatment basin and as an isolated source of supply during times when large amounts of silt and other contaminants such as nitrates, phosphorus, and ammonia can be washed into the river making the water hard to treat.